 While I’m tempted to think of myself as a complete failure in the garden this year, I will say that I’ve learned quite a lot—if not about the gardening process, then about myself.
 Admitting my shortcomings isn’t always easy.
 In fact, I find it downright excruciating.
 But if I want to improve at this farming thing, I have to reflect on what didn’t go as planned and then tweak the process to work in my favor in the coming years.

 So here are my lessons learned.
 I’m sure I’ll get many rounds of “Told ya so!” and “Been there, done that!” from those with more experience, but bear with me.
-This learning curve is sharp, and I’m slowly making my way around the bend.
+The learning curve involved in gardening with a baby is sharp, and I’m slowly making my way around the bend.

 1. I Don’t Love Growing Vegetables